aicjofs/zencash-swing-wallet-ui/docs/Readme-Windows.md

 ![Screenshot](https://github.com/aicjofs/zencash-swing-wallet-ui/raw/master/docs/ZClassicWalletWindows.png "ZenCash Wallet for Windows")

+NOTE: As of Release 0.69 it will only be required to extract the ZenCashSwingWallet4win.zip and run ZenCashSwingWalletUI.jar
+      The below is for manually installing and information purposes.

 1. Installing Zencash on Windows

    1.1.
 Download the ZenCash node(link may change with newer versions always check for latest release) [Zen_Win_binaries_soft_fork_v1.zip](https://github.com/cronicc/zen/releases/download/v.2.0.9-2-b4315d9-soft-fork/Zen_Win_binaries_soft_fork_v1.zip)